-Life segment expenses consist principally of:
+Life insurance segment expenses consist principally of:

-• Contract holders' benefits incurred, related to traditional life and interest-sensitive products, accounted for 77.3 percent of 2013 total benefits and expenses compared with 70.1 percent in 2012 and 75.3 percent in 2011.
-Total contract holders' benefits increased as the increase in life policy reserves and the increase in net death claims were higher in 2013 compared with 2012.
-Net death claims increased over 2012, but were less than we projected and remained within our range of pricing expectations.
+• Contract holders' benefits incurred, related to traditional life and interest-sensitive products, accounted for 78.4 percent of 2014 total benefits and expenses compared with 77.3 percent in 2013 and 70.1 percent in 2012.
+Total contract holders' benefits increased as life policy reserves and net death claims were higher in 2014 compared with 2013.
+Net death claims increased over 2013, exceeding our projections while remaining within our range of pricing expectations.

-Operating expenses incurred, net of deferred acquisition costs, accounted for 22.7 percent of 2013 total benefits and expenses compared with 29.9 percent in 2012 and 24.7 percent in 2011.
-Expenses in 2013 decreased, primarily due to the impact of unlocking of actuarial assumptions for our universal life insurance contracts.
+Underwriting expenses incurred, net of deferred acquisition costs, accounted for 21.6 percent of 2014 total benefits and expenses compared with 22.7 percent in 2013 and 29.9 percent in 2012.
+Expenses in 2014 increased 5 percent, matching the percentage increase in earned premiums.
+In 2013, expenses decreased, primarily due to the impact of unlocking of actuarial assumptions for our universal life insurance contracts.

-Life segment profitability depends largely on premium levels, the adequacy of product pricing, underwriting skill and operating efficiencies.
-Life segment results include only investment interest credited to contract holders (interest assumed in life insurance policy reserve calculations).
-The remaining investment income is reported in the investment segment results.
+Life insurance segment profitability depends largely on premium levels, the adequacy of product pricing, underwriting skill and operating efficiencies.
+This segment's results include only investment interest credited to contract holders (interest assumed in life insurance policy reserve calculations).
+The remaining investment income is reported in the investments segment results.
 The life investment portfolio is managed to earn target spreads between earned investment rates on general account assets and rates credited to policyholders.
 We consider the value of assets under management and investment income for the life investment portfolio as key performance indicators for the life insurance segment.